The Complete Dark Web Monitoring Guide

 • Paste sites: Where credentials get dumped publicly.
 Often the last stop for data that’s already been sold privately.

 The freshness hierarchy matters.
-Stealer logs provide the earliest warning since credentials appear almost immediately after infection.
+Infostealer data provides the earliest warning since credentials appear almost immediately after infection.
 Private forum data comes next.
 Public paste sites typically show data that’s weeks or months old.

 Ask vendors specifically about their source coverage.
-Generic claims about “comprehensive monitoring” often hide limited actual access.
-Request specifics: how many Telegram channels do they monitor?
+Vague claims often hide limited actual access.
+Request specifics: how many criminal channels do they monitor?
 Do they have access to Russian-language forums?
-Can they show you sample data from different source categories?

 Detection Speed

-How quickly can the service detect new exposures?
+How quickly can the dark web monitoring tool detect new exposures?
 Monitoring active criminal channels requires near-real-time collection.

-The detection window determines your response window.
-If stealer logs appear within hours but your monitoring service only checks weekly, attackers have days to exploit credentials before you know they’re exposed.
+Your response window depends on detection speed.
+If new exposures appear quickly but your monitoring service only checks weekly, attackers have days to exploit them before you know.

 Different sources have different timing expectations: